tutek1/DTLabs/02_Player/lab02.md

 The last step we need to do, before trying it out, is to **drag** the `Player` node from the **scene hierarchy** into the `Camera Target` property in the **Inspector** of the `Camera3D`.

 #### Adding an offset
 Try running the game.
-You might notice that the camera does indeed smoothly follow the player.
+You may notice that the camera indeed smoothly follows the player.
 The problem is that it goes inside the player.
-The solution is to add an **offset**, which will dictate how far away the camera should stay from the player.
+The solution is to add an **offset**, which dictates how far the camera should stay from the player.

 Declare a new `@export` variable `camera_offset` of type `Vector3`:

 ```GDScript
 @export var camera_offset : Vector3 = Vector3(0, 2, 5)
 ```
-and add it to the **target position** that we want the camera to be in:
+And add it to the **target position** that we want the camera to be in:
 ```GDScript
 position = lerp(..., camera_target.position + camera_offset, ...)
 ```

 > aside negative
 > Not all variables should have the `@export` annotation.
-However, we will want to easily change this parameter to find the value that fits the game the best.
+However, we want it here so that we can easily adjust this parameter to find the value that best suits the game.